 - The instance parameter is required and specifies the host and port number of the standalone server's MySQL Server instance.
 This is the server instance that is going to be the primary of the replica cluster.
 In the example command above, this is 127.0.0.1:4410. - The clusterName parameter is required and specifies an identifier for the replica cluster.
 In the example command above, clustertwo is used.
 The name must be unique in the InnoDB ClusterSet, and it must follow the InnoDB Cluster naming requirements.
 Only alphanumeric characters, hyphens (-), underscores (), and periods (.) can be used, and the name must not start with a number.
 The maximum length is 63 characters.
-The cluster name is case sensitive. - Use the dryRun option if you want to carry out validations and log the changes without actually executing them. - Use the interactive option to enable or disable confirmation prompts for the provisioning method.
-The default is the value of MySQL Shell's useWizards option.
+The cluster name is case sensitive. - Use the dryRun option if you want to carry out validations and log the changes without actually executing them. - Use the recoveryMethod option if you want to select a provisioning method.
+If you do not specify this as an option, the default setting AUTO is used.
+In that case, the function compares the GTID set on the server instance to the GTID set on the primary cluster, and attempts to determine the most appropriate provisioning method.
+If this cannot be determined, the function prompts you to select a provisioning method, or cancels the operation if you are not in interactive mode.